Car Washing Tips

 The first step is to clean the tires.
 Most of the time, starting from the bottom is a bad idea, but with a car, it’s different – the toughest grime is always on the bottom!
 Put some car soap in your bucket and mix the water and soap well.
 Use your tire cleaner and spray down your tires, then use the tire brush to scrub lightly.
-Even if the tire cleaner you are using claims “no scrubbing required,” even light scrubbing will yield a better result.
+Even if the tire cleaner you use claims “no scrubbing required,” even light scrubbing will yield a better result.
 After cleaning the tires, could you give them a good rinse?

-Once you’ve cleaned the tires, change out the soap and water mix.
+Once you’ve cleaned the tires, change the soap and water mix.
 You don’t want tire cleaner mixed in with what is being used on the rest of your vehicle; it’s not pretty.
 Don’t use the same mitt or brush for the rest of the car either – you don’t want to transfer any of the chemicals from your tire cleaner into the mix via the cleaning implement.

 Once you have washed all car areas, give it one final rinse using the mist setting on the nozzle.
-Using the drying cloths, gently dry off the vehicle, working in parallel rows from the top down once again.
+Using the drying cloths, gently dry off the vehicle, working in parallel rows from the top down again.
 A squeegee can pull some of the water off, allowing you to use only one or two towels – without a squeegee, you may need up to five or six towels.

 The Nooks and Crannies

-The true obsessive gets in to all the little nooks and crannies of the vehicle.
-These deep places usually skipped over in car washes and the kids doing the charity washes in a parking lot.
+The true obsessive gets into all the little nooks and crannies of the vehicle.
+These deep places usually skipped over in car washes, and the kids doing the charity washes in a parking lot.

 - The Bottom of the Mirrors – Dirt from the tires and bugs can get smeared here.
 Use bug and tar remover on these areas, then clean them along with the rest of that section of the car when it is time.

-- Windshield Wipers – If you don’t clean the blades of your wipers regularly, you’ll be dragging dirt all across your nice, clean windshield when it rains.
+- Windshield Wipers – If you don’t clean the blades of your wipers regularly, you’ll be dragging dirt across your nice, clean windshield when it rains.
 This will cause streaking.
 Soak a paper towel in rubbing alcohol and work it along the blade from one end to the other.

 - That Annoying Area Between the Windshield and the Engine Compartment Where Leaves and Dead Bugs Accumulate – You know exactly the spot.
 Use a vacuum cleaner to suck out the debris, then makes sure you get in there with your mitt or even use a tire brush – just not the same one you already used for the tires.